The Night They Came Home (film)

 The Night They Came Home is a 2024 American Western thriller film, directed by Paul G. Volk and written by John A. Russo and James O'Brien.
 It stars Brian Austin Green, Robert Carradine, Charlie Townsend, Tim Abell, Kelsey Reinhardt, and Danny Trejo.

 The film was released by Lionsgate Home Entertainment on January 12, 2024.

 Premise

-In the Old West at the end of the 1800s, a US Marshall partners with Native Americans to hunt down the Rufus Buck Gang in the Indian Territory.
+In the Old West at the end of the 1800s, a US Marshal partners with Native Americans to hunt down the Rufus Buck Gang in the Indian Territory.